 by Jason Wasserman MD PhD FRCPC

-Intramucosal adenocarcinoma is a type of esophageal cancer.
-It is considered an early-stage cancer because the tumour cells have not spread any further than the mucosa, a thin layer of tissue on the inside of the esophagus.
+Intramucosal adenocarcinoma is a type of early-stage esophageal cancer.
+It is called ‘intramucosal’ because the tumour cells have not spread any further than the mucosa, a thin layer of tissue on the inside of the esophagus.
 If left untreated, the tumour cells will spread further into the esophagus resulting in a more serious condition simply called adenocarcinoma.

-Intramucosal adenocarcinoma arises from a condition called Barrett’s esophagus which is caused by long-term reflux of stomach acids into the esophagus (acid reflux disease).
+Intramucosal adenocarcinoma of the esophagus arises from a condition called Barrett’s esophagus which is caused by the long-term reflux of stomach acids into the esophagus (acid reflux disease).
 For this reason, intramucosal adenocarcinoma in the esophagus often develops after many years of acid reflux.

 When the inside of the esophagus is exposed to stomach acid over a long period of time, the squamous cells that normally cover the inside of the esophagus are replaced by intestinal-type cells (cells normally found in the small intestine).
 These intestinal-type cells are designed to protect tissue from the strong acids in the stomach.
 The change from squamous cells to intestinal-type cells is called intestinal metaplasia.

-Pathologists use the term differentiated to divide intramucosal adenocarcinoma of the esophagus into three grades – well-differentiated, moderately differentiated, and poorly differentiated.
-The grade is based on the percentage of tumour cells forming round structures called glands.
-A well-differentiated tumour (grade 1) is more than 95% glands.
-A moderately differentiated tumour (grade 2) is 50 to 95% glands.
-A poorly differentiated tumour (grade 3) is less than 50% glands.
-The grade is important because less differentiated tumours (moderately and poorly differentiated tumours) behave in a more aggressive manner and are more likely to spread to other parts of the body.
+Pathologists use the term differentiated to divide intramucosal adenocarcinoma of the esophagus into three grades – well differentiated, moderately differentiated, and poorly differentiated.
+The grade is based on the percentage of the tumour forming round structures called glands.
+A tumour that is not forming any glands is called undifferentiated.
+The grade is important because poorly differentiated and undifferentiated tumours behave in a more aggressive manner and are more likely to spread to other parts of the body.

 Once the entire tumour is removed, your report will probably describe where in the esophagus the tumour was located.
 The gastroesophageal junction (GEJ) is the area where the esophagus meets the stomach.
 Tumours located above the GEJ, at the GEJ, or just below the GEJ are called esophageal tumours.
 Tumours that are located entirely below the GEJ (within the stomach) are called gastric tumours.
 The location of the tumour is important because esophageal and gastric tumours tend to behave differently over time and the treatment options are different.